Last updated: May 1, 2026

 At what degree is a planet considered combust?

 The orbs vary by planet: Mercury 14° (12° retrograde), Venus 10° (8° retrograde), Mars 17°, Jupiter 11°, Saturn 15°, Moon 12°.
 These per-planet orbs come from the Vedic tradition (Phaladeepika, BPHS).
 Hellenistic sources used wider, often more uniform combust orbs (Sahl ~15°, Lilly ~8°30′).
-Modern Western traditional astrologers typically adopt the Vedic table because it differentiates the planets, with Mercury and Venus tightening further when retrograde.
+Some modern Western traditional astrologers use the Vedic table because it differentiates the planets, with Mercury and Venus tightening further when retrograde.

 Which planets can be combust?